langzizhixin/IP_LAP_256/README.md

 checkpoints for LangXin_V2 (IP_LAP_256)   https://pan.baidu.com/s/1NiSEdrlRVZM_6SD4Igdtlg?pwd=lzzx

 ## 📊 The following pictures are comparison images of the training generator training 200000 steps.
+The second to last image is the generated digital human image.
 ## 📊 The second to last image is the generated digital human image.
 <p align='center'>
     <img src='assets/0_1.png' width='1200'/>